mamchurovskyy/gis-city/README.md

 - Created a new PostgreSQL user and a new database;
 - Enabled the `PostGIS` extension for the database;
-- Imported shapefiles into the newly created database;
+- Imported shapefiles into the newly created database using QGIS;
 - Created a stored procedure and a table to get and store buildings centers, respectively;
 - Created a stored function to build the shortest route between two buildings that are specified by the user as two arbitrary points;
 - Created a stored procedure to build the shortest route through an arbitrary number of buildings that are specified by the user;